What Happens if You Don’t Use Your Credit Card?

 If that crime is not reported, they know that it’s safe to make larger purchases.

-It’s also easy to miss other charges that appear and accidentally miss a payment.
 These include annual credit card fees and irregular payments for things like satellite radio, subscription services, and gym memberships.
-Missed payments cost you late fees and harm your credit score.

 3. You May Miss Fraudulent Charges on Your Card